dotnet/AspNetCore.Docs/aspnetcore/performance/timeouts.md

 Request timeouts are in the <xref:Microsoft.AspNetCore.Http.Timeouts> namespace.

-> [!NOTE]
-> When an app is running in debug mode, the timeout middleware doesn't trigger.
+***Note:*** When an app is running in debug mode, the timeout middleware doesn't trigger.
 This behavior is the same as for [Kestrel timeouts](xref:fundamentals/servers/kestrel#behavior-with-debugger-attached).
 To test timeouts, run the app without the debugger attached.

 ## Add the middleware to the app